paolo-f/bcfind/doc/guide.rst

 Merging markers from all substacks
 ==================================

-When the ``find_cells.py`` script has run in each substack, as shown in section :ref:`_run-cell-finder` for a single substack, the user has to merge all the produced markers file in order to obtain a single file containing, for example, the point cloud of
+After the ``find_cells.py`` script has run in each substack, as shown in section :ref:`run-cell-finder` for a single substack, you need to merge all the markers file in order to obtain a single file containing the point cloud of a larger brain region.
-Purkinje somata of the mouse cerebellum.
 The ``merge_markers.py`` script serves this purpose.
 Its usage is

 .. code-block:: console